munnaweber/perfectmoney/README.md

 ];
 ```

-After Setting your account information You Should Call This Artisan Command
+After Setting your account information You Should Call This Artisan Command.

 ```bash
 php artisan config:clear